ten-eleven/xenon/docs/api/list/list.md

 # List Component

 Allows you to manage a list of repeatable items such as messages.
 Extends `Component` class.
-Behaves like list generics, but for page objects
+Behaves like list generics, but for page objects.

-## Example Usage
+## Usage

 ```typescript